Lucifer21sk/Bachelor/README.md

 - `code/`: This directory contains the source codes.
 - `data/`: This directory contains the csv and the structure of the images.
 - `images/`: This directory contains the results of train and test on CNN models.
-- `archive.zip`: This zip containes the dataset of images from website kaggle that was used to train and test CNN models.
+- `archive.zip`: This zip containes the dataset of images after the download from website kaggle that was used to train and test CNN models.
 - `Performance.xlsx`: This is a excel file that shows the results of different experiments.

 ## INFO